 · Provided a period sensitive exterior renovation

 Seeking to deliver the absolute best outcome for all stakeholders, JBA worked with industry leading manufacturers to incorporate energy efficient mechanical and electrical building systems and specific post-consumer content building materials and finishes, delivering a completely modernized facility.
-Notably, the facility was built with on-going school budgets in mind and boasts reduced operational and maintenance costs for the District.
+Notably, the facility was built with on-going school budgets in mind and boasts reduced operational and maintenance costs for the District, get the most professional assistance from architects los angeles.

 It is very rare that a shell of a school, abandoned and empty for 10 years, goes through a complete renovation process – and the challenges were significant.
 “As a small company, JBA lent decades of experience to this project while always providing designs and solutions that met district needs while keeping in mind the budget constraints of the project”, said Ann Degnan, C.E.F.M., Facilities Manager, Long Branch Public Schools.
 “Additionally, JBA partnered with a strong base of professionals to assist in the investigation and design that goes into the unique challenges of restoring a 95-year-old building for modern use. “